Logo

 We may disclose the personal information we collect as set forth in this section.

-• Service providers: to third-party service providers to provide us with services such as website hosting, payment processing services, and postal services.
+• Vendors and service providers: To third-party service providers and others who provide us with services such as website hosting, payment processing services, and postal services.

-• With consent: to third parties for other purposes, with your consent.
+• With consent: To third parties for other purposes, with your consent, or where you have requested us to disclose your personal information.

 Our websites may use first party and third-party cookies, pixel tags, plugins and other tools, which are used in order to operate, secure and ensure the proper functionality of the websites and are otherwise necessary to the operation of the website (“necessary cookies”).
-On some of our websites, we may also use these tools to gather device, usage, and browsing information in order to personalize and improve your experience while using the websites, to improve and measure our advertising campaigns and to better reach users with relevant advertising both on our websites and on third-party websites.
+On some of our websites, we may also use these tools to gather device, usage, and browsing information in order to personalize and improve your experience while using the websites, to improve and measure our advertising campaigns and to better reach users with relevant advertising both on our websites and on third-party websites, and to protect our Services.

 Cookies.
 A cookie is a small file that we transfer to your computer’s hard drive through your web browser for record-keeping purposes.
 Some cookies allow us to make it easier for you to navigate our website, while others are used to enable a faster log-in process or to allow us to track your activities while using our website.
 Most web browsers automatically accept cookies, but if you prefer, you can edit your browser options to block them in the future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Some of the Services may not work properly if you disable cookies.